 3. Calculate the gaps.
 Subtract your retirement income from your retirement expenses to estimate the gaps you'll need to fill from your own savings.
 Our Retirement Calculator can help you.
 It adjusts your current expenses for inflation through the years and also factors in your estimated investment performance, how much you've saved already, how long you expect to live in retirement and how your savings will be taxed.
 If you had invested in a pre-tax 401(k) or Thrift Savings Plan, keep in mind that your withdrawals will be taxable.
 That means you'll need more money to cover your expenses than you would with a Roth IRA, for which withdrawals in retirement can be tax-free.

 4. Adjust your savings.
-Members of the military can contribute up to $17,500 to the TSP in 2015 ($24,000 if age 50 or older)—or up to $51,000 for the year if you receive tax-exempt pay while serving in a combat zone.
+Members of the military can contribute up to $18,000 to the TSP in 2015 ($24,000 if age 50 or older)—or up to $53,000 for the year if you receive tax-exempt pay while serving in a combat zone.
 You can also contribute up to $5,500 for the year to a traditional or Roth IRA (those 50 or older can contribute an additional $1000).
-Contributions to the TSP or a traditional IRA lower your taxable income now.
+Contributions to the traditional TSP or a traditional IRA lower your taxable income now.
 For instance, contributing $300 a month lowers your take-home pay by just $225 if you're in the 25 percent tax bracket.
-You will pay taxes when you withdraw funds in retirement.
-Contributions to a Roth IRA are made with after-tax funds now, and the earnings can be withdrawn tax-free after age 59 ½, as long as you've had a Roth for at least five years.
+You will pay taxes when you distribute funds in retirement.
+Contributions to a Roth TSP account or Roth IRA are made with after-tax funds now, but the earnings can be distributed tax-free after age 59½, as long as you've held those funds in the Roth for at least five years.
 There are several exceptions to the age 59½ rule.
 See IRS Pub 590 for details.